aaazezeze1/Final-Project-ITEC-102/README.md

 Cube Escape! - "Try to Evade and Escape",  is our Final Project in ITEC 102 (Fundamentals of Programming).
 This simple C# console game is made by Amazing Grace Cabiles, Cyrelle Gapit, and Francen Manalo from BSCS-1B.

 This game is like a fusion of Snake and Pac-Man.
-You have to collect fruits while dodging obstacles.
-Collecting a fruit gives you one point and the player's body in the game does not grow longer.
+The player's body in the game does not grow longer.
+You have to collect food while dodging obstacles.
+Collecting food gives you one point.
+More obstacles will spawn after you collect 6 foods.
 If you hit an obstacle or you hit the border then you lose the game.
-You win the game once you go to the door.
+You win the game once you go to the door which only spawns after you collect 30 foods.

 #  What we used for the project
 1. Visual Studio Code and Visual Studio Community 2022